Topological characterization of phase transitions and critical edge states in one-dimensional non-Hermitian systems with sublattice symmetry: Introduction

 In this work, we propose a theoretical framework to characterize topologically nontrivial critical points and critical edge states in one-dimensional (1D), two-band non-Hermitian systems.
 Our approach is applicable to the description of both gapped and gapless sublattice-symmetry-protected topological phases.
 Moreover, it does not concern whether the underlying non-Hermitian band theory is in Bloch (with standard Brillouin zone) or non-Bloch (with generalized Brillouin zone) form.
 The rest of the paper is organized as follow.
 In Sec.~\ref{sec:The}, we formulate the definition of topological invariants and the related bulk-edge correspondence in our theory.
-The topological invariants are deduced from the algebraic zero-pole counting of two characteristic polynomials for a given non-Hermitian Hamiltonian.
+The topological invariants are deduced from the algebraic zero-pole counting of two characteristic polynomials for a given non-Hermitian Hamiltonian [Figs.~\ref{fig:Sketch}(a)--\ref{fig:Sketch}(b)].
 In Sec.~\ref{sec:Res}, we apply our theory to characterize the topological phases, phase transitions and edge states in a broad class of non-Hermitian Su-Schrieffer-Heeger (NHSSH) chains, with a focus on the topological nature and bulk-edge correspondence at their gapless critical points.
 Different classes of topologically distinct critical points and phase transitions along topological phase boundaries are revealed, and the configuration of their critical edge modes are identified.
 In Sec.~\ref{sec:Sum}, we summarize our results and discuss potential future studies.
-Some calculation details about the non-Hermitian topological edge states are presented in Appendix \ref{sec:App1}.
+Some further theoretical details and model illustrations are presented in Appendices \ref{App:Theory}--\ref{sec:App1}.